Edge Hill by Paul Segar (4mm scale, EM gauge)

 The area was dominated by the coaling plant, which was to a unique ferro-concrete design, built by the LNWR in 1912.
 Unlike later LMS designs, where coal wagons were hoisted up to the coaling bunkers, it had a spur from one of the adjacent freight lines, which ran on an elevated concrete bridge structure onto the top of the coaling plant.
 Specially-built coal hoppers were hauled by capstan up a slope of 1 in 50 on top of the bunkers, and after discharging, ran down under gravity into the adjacent road.

 The turntable was a 60ft Cowans Sheldon type, also installed around 1912, and fitted with vacuum tractor in LMS/BR days.
 The two ash handling plants were lattice girder types designed and installed by the LMS in the 1930s.

-The layout is diorama style with built-in LED lighting.
-It is self-supporting and. track height is 48”.
+- Operated from behind, the layout is diorama style with built-in LED lighting.
+It is self-supporting and. track height is 48”

-The layout normally travels in 1 car with 2 operators.
+- Transport: the layout normally travels in 1 car with 2 operators

 - Insurance valuation: £6000